 Here you go:

 - XP (eXtreme Programming)

 - RUP (Rational Unified Process)

 Wikipedia tells us that Agile is a group of software development methodologies based on iterative and incremental development.
 Seems straight forward here.

 Agile software development is a fantastic way to develop your products or services, it’s the guiding principles and framework that allows teams and businesses to rapidly develop valuable products to their stakeholders or clients.

 I had a conversation with Donna Reed about this a little while ago.
 We talked about using facets of Agile to bring value to a client and using bits and pieces of different methodologies to help put a framework around those Agile values.

 I will agree with Donna Reed in that sometimes providing value to a client is not going “all Scrum” or “All ___ (fill in blank).
 It’s about finding what’s best for your client and taking an Agile approach to providing value.
 Iteratively, strategically, inspecting, adapting, and learning.

 Now that “Agile” is becoming more of a buzz-word around town, remember that when someone starts selling you the Agile methodology, they may not be selling you anything at all.
 Ask the question.
 Do your diligence in knowing exactly what they’re talking about.

-Agile is a framework or frame of mind.
-A practitioner of Agile can use different methodologies within the framework to “do or be” Agile.
+Agile is a philosophy or frame of mind.
+A practitioner of Agile can use different frameworks within the philosophy to “do or be” Agile.
 Agile is our guiding principles that lay the foundation for building better software.